meteor/meteor/content/using-packages.md

 <h3 id="promises">Promises</h3>

-Recently, a lot of NPM packages have been moving to Promises instead of callbacks for their API.
+Recently, a lot of npm packages have been moving to Promises instead of callbacks for their API.
 This means you actually get a return value from the asynchronous function, but it's just an empty shell where the real value is filled in later.
 If you are using a package that has a promise-based API, you can convert it to synchronous-looking code very easily.

 First, add the Meteor promise package: